righettod/log4shell-analysis/README.md

 Contains sample java files used to test my scripts.

+Precisely, contains *log4j-core* instances of the library including ones hidden in WAR/EAR archives as well as nested jars.

+The 6 files are named from `AAlog4j...` to `FFlog4j...` to faciliate the review of the test results.

 ## Folder "sandbox"

 Contains a maven project used to perform testing with the log4j2 library as well as working on protection/detection technical material, like unit test cases.